How open are hybrid journals included in transformative agreements?: Methods

 After identifying hybrid journals included in transformative agreements, article metadata were retrieved from the Crossref November 2023 database snapshot for the five-year period from 2018 to 2022, according to the issued date, representing the earliest known publication date.
-Because Crossref metadata lacked information to distinguish between original research articles, including reviews, and other types of journal content, which are often not covered by transformative agreements (Borrego et al., 2021), only articles published in regular issues indicated by non-numeric pagination were included.
+Because Crossref metadata lacked information to distinguish between original research articles, including reviews, and other types of journal content, which are often not covered by transformative agreements (Borrego et al., 2021), only articles published in regular issues indicated by numeric pagination were included.
 Furthermore, paratext recognition was applied to exclude non-scholarly journal content such as table of contents.

-Open access articles in hybrid journals were identified using the Creative Commons (CC) license information in Crossref metadata.
+Open access articles in hybrid journals were identified using the Creative Commons (CC) license information in Crossref metadata, with consideration of any CC variant.
 License information relative to the ``accepted manuscript (AM)'' version was not considered.
 Crossref was used for open access identification because transformative agreement workflows generally require publishers to deliver CC license information to this DOI registration agency (Geschuhn \& Stone, 2017).

 Comparing Crossref license coverage with OpenAlex, which re-uses open access evidence from Unpaywall, a widely used open access discovery service that also parses journal websites for open content licenses (Piwowar et al., 2018), highlighted ongoing challenges in identifying hybrid open access (Butler et al., 2023; Jahn et al., 2022; Martín-Martín et al., 2018; Zhang et al., 2022).
 For the purpose of this study, 742,369 articles under CC license were retrieved using Crossref, while 950,260 articles were tagged as ``hybrid'' according to the OpenAlex November 2023 release, which was used throughout this study.
 The largest differences concerned articles published between 2018 and 2020.
 With regard to the publication year 2022, however, Crossref and OpenAlex open access numbers differ only slightly (249,511 records using Crossref vs.~255,344 in OpenAlex).
 Notable differences could be observed among some publishers that presumably did not provide CC license information to Crossref, including AIP Publishing, the American Physiological Society, Emerald, and the Royal Society.
 Crossref license metadata was more complete with regard to the articles published by Wiley and the American Chemical Society.
 Finally, inconsistent open access status information in previous OpenAlex versions was observed (Jahn et al., 2023).
 After reporting this to OpenAlex, fixing this issue was still ongoing according to the release notes, which might also explain part of the discrepancy.